kotliluk/rachel/README.md

 ### Relation section

 We define relations for the application in a table in upper part of the screen.
-We distinguish two states of relations in the application:

-- stored relations
+To use a relation in the expressions, we need to load it to application.
+The relation must be in a valid state to be loaded.
+After loading, we can continue editing the relation while the last loaded (valid) state is still available for the expressions.

+There are 4 buttons in the header menu, which affect all relations:
+- The **Load all** button loads all valid relations into the application memory.
+If any loaded relation with the same name exists, it is overwritten.
+Invalid relations are skipped.
-- loaded relations
+- The **Delete loaded** button deletes all loaded relations (editable relations are not changed).

-Stored relations are relations which can be edited and are stored in exported project file.
-When being edited, they often happen to be in invalid state.
-This is the reason, why loaded relations exist.
-When a stored relation contains no errors, it can be loaded in the application memory and used in expressions.
-This enables editing of relations while last loaded (valid) state is still accessible in expressions.
+- The **Import** button enables us to import new editable relations from CSV files.
+- The **Export** button saves all editable relations in CSV files.
+The saved relations can be in invalid state.

-In upper menu, we can choose from stored relations the current edited one.
-A star (*) after the relation name.
+In the menu above the table, we can choose from editable relations the current edited one.
+A star (*) before the relation name shows changed relations since last load.
+We can add a new relation by the "+" button.

-In the first row of the table, we define the column names.
+In the first row of the table, we define the column names and types.
 Column names cannot be duplicit inside one relation and must contain letters, numbers and underscores only and not start with a number.
 Also, column names "null", "true" and "false" are forbidden.

-In the second row, we define the column types.
 There are 3 supported column types in Rachel: number, string, and boolean.

 Buttons in last column and last row adds a new column or row, respectively.